 Now in its 38th year, the annual Colorado Law Alumni Awards Banquet is the University of Colorado Law School's signature alumni event, where we celebrate our community and honor our distinguished alumni.
 Save the date for the 2020 banquet, which will be held on Thursday, March 12.

-Colorado Law’s highest alumni honor will be jointly awarded to William "Bill" Gray and John Purvis in recognition of their long history of service to the University of Colorado and longtime outstanding reputation in the Colorado legal community.
+Colorado Law’s highest alumni honor was jointly awarded to William "Bill" Gray and John Purvis in recognition of their long history of service to the University of Colorado and longtime outstanding reputation in the Colorado legal community.
 After meeting in law school, Gray and Purvis teamed up in 1970 to form the first Colorado State Public Defender’s Office in Boulder and went on to co-found the tort litigation firm now known as Purvis Gray Thomson, LLP in 1985.

 Bill Gray recently retired from Purvis Gray Thomson, LLP, where he devoted his practice to civil litigation and focused on representing seriously harmed plaintiffs.
 As of his retirement, he was one of only three practicing Colorado lawyers to be a fellow of all four of the preeminent, peer-selected trial lawyer organizations—the American College of Trial Lawyers; the International Society of Barristers (of which he served as national president in 2008-2009); the International Academy of Trial Lawyers; and the American Board of Trial Advocates.
 Recognized by The Best Lawyers in America for more than 15 years, Gray was named the 2011 Personal Injury Litigator of the Year in Denver.
 He served the Colorado attorney regulation system as a member of the Colorado Supreme Court Grievance committee for six years, two years as chair, and served both as a mediator and hearing board member for more than 30 years in cases alleging lawyer misconduct.
 Gray is also a recipient of the Colorado Bar Association Professionalism Award.
 He has been lead counsel on many of the most highly publicized criminal and civil cases in Colorado.
 In 1985, he was presented with the rarely given American College of Trial Lawyers’ Award for Courageous Advocacy for his defense of the accused in a high-publicity murder case.